Robert Hendy-Freegard: Biography

 On 25 April 2007, it was reported that Hendy-Freegard had appealed against his kidnapping convictions.
 The Court of Appeal judgment played an important role in defining the modern offence of kidnap, holding that inducing a person to go from one place to another by fraud does not constitute kidnapping.
 His life sentence was revoked but he still faced nine years for the other offences.
 He was released in May 2009.

-In 2011, using the name David Hendy, he met and seduced a British woman named Sandra Clifton through an online dating site.
+In 2011, using the name David Hendy, he met and seduced a British woman named Sandra Clifton through an online dating service.
 He claimed to work in the media industry selling advertising space to large companies, and often hinted at the amount of money he had, convincing Sandra of his wealth with expensive gifts and trips.
 It has been alleged that as their relationship developed over the course of the next few years, he gradually manipulated Sandra and her family members through deception, coercive control and mental abuse, progressively isolating Sandra from her family and friends.
 Hendy-Freegard has denied these claims.
 Sandra Clifton later ceased contact with her children Sophie and Jake, and with their father Mark Clifton.

 It has been reported that Hendy-Freegard and Sandra Clifton have been working in the beagle breeding and showing business, and that he uses the name David Clifton.
 According to the Netflix documentary he lived and worked in France where he traded luxury dogs; however, more recent media suggests he lived in Reading, Berkshire.

-On 26 August 2022, a British man, who the French media identified as Hendy-Freegard, caused severe injuries to two Gendarmes after a Veterinary Health inspection of his dog breeding activities in Vidaillat, France.

-On 2 September 2022, after being on the run for eight days, he was apprehended by the Police of Dilbeek in Groot-Bijgaarden (near Brussels) following the issuance of a European arrest warrant.
+On 26 August 2022, a British man, who the French media identified as Hendy-Freegard, caused severe injuries to two gendarmes in a hit-and-run after a Veterinary Health inspection of his dog breeding activities in Vidaillat, France.
+On 2 September, after being on the run for eight days, he was apprehended by the Dilbeek police in Groot-Bijgaarden (near Brussels) following the issuance of a European Arrest Warrant.
 He was travelling alone.
 On 3 September, he appeared before a Belgian magistrate and was detained pending his extradition to France.
 On 15 September, the Brussels council court authorised Hendy-Freegard's extradition to France.
 On 19 September, the prosecutor's office confirmed that he had appealed against the extradition.
 Hendy-Freegard was handed over to the French authorities on 17 October.
 He appeared before judges in Limoges on 20 October, when he was indicted for the alleged attempted murder of 'persons holding public authority' and held in pre-trial detention at the Limoges remand centre.
+At his trial at a court in Guéret in 2025, Hendy-Freegard was found guilty of the charge of 'violence against public officials with aggravating circumstances'.
+He was sentenced to 6 years in prison in February 2025.